Boston Things To Do

 Click here for loads more info on Fenway Park including tours, directions and Fenway Park secrets.

-Here you’ll find great accommodation options around Fenway Park.
+Here you’ll find great accommodation options around Fenway Park and ideas about where to go near the famous ballpark.

 Faneuil Hall Marketplace